toth2000/alertWave/readme.md

 - Thanks to [Alpa Vantage](https://www.alphavantage.co/) for providing API to get real time data related to stock market.
 - Inspired by the need for real-time stock market alerts.

----

-**Note:** Replace placeholder URLs, usernames, and project-specific information in the template with your actual details.